Pikamuchu/pika-web-crawler-test/README.md

 Usage: pika [command]

 where [command] is one of:
-   run -> execute application.
-Use --help argument to see command help. format -> auto format project code using prettier. publish -> do login and publish package.
+   run - execute application.
+Use --help argument to see command help. test - execute application tests. format - auto format project code using prettier. publish - do login and publish package.
 ```